SheepCommander/Vault/Life/House Cleaning Fundamentals.md

 #### Toilet Scrubber
 Use Toilet Scrubber to brush up underneath the lip of the toilet.

-Let it thing sit for an hour or two hours.
+Let sit for an hour or two hours.

 ### Washing rags
 Use normal detergent on hot.
 Don't use Fabric Softener.